 The whole plant contains several bitter components of the glycosidic type.
 As its Latin name (fel terrae) suggests, it is very bitter in flavor, though less than the gentian, and many of its properties are similar to the latter.
 This plant is an excellent remedy for the following conditions:

 - Stomach ailments: Like all plants containing bitter components, the European centaury plant invigorates digestive processes and increases appetite.
 It also increases gastric juice production and stimulates the stomach’s ability to empty.
 It is recommended for chronic gastritis caused by lack of gastric juice, lack of appetite, bloated stomach, intestinal fermentation, and vomiting.
-The plant also has choleretic properties, thus is used for chronic liver disorders.
+The plant also has choleretic properties and thus is used for chronic liver disorders.

 - Hypoglycemic: By decreasing the blood sugar level, it is beneficial for people who have type 2 diabetes.